bodrick/awesome/TOPICS.md

 *   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.

 ## custom-internal

 *   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.

-## hackoctoberfest

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
-Integrates with 15+ databases and any API.